0ware/Terminator-CoolRetroTerm-RPC/README.md

 # Terminal-discord-presence
 A simple script that detects when the command-line is open, grabs basic terminal info and displays it as Discord Rich Presence
+It has been modified to work with with Terminator and Hyper terminal.
+Both which I use daily.
+This is a personal fork but you are more than willing to use it.
+I still need to test it though.

 ## Requirements
 - python3<br>